top of page

 The adjective 'dubious' has its origins in the Latin word 'dubius,' which means 'doubtful' or 'uncertain.'
 This Latin term itself can be traced back to the word 'duo,' meaning 'two,' implying a state of being caught between two options or choices, unable to make a clear decision.
 As 'dubious' made its way into English, it retained its fundamental sense of uncertainty and doubt.
 When something is described as dubious, it is often of a nature that raises suspicion, hesitation, or skepticism due to its questionable or uncertain qualities.
 The etymology of 'dubious' underscores its historical connection to the concept of doubt and uncertainty, highlighting its role in expressing skepticism or suspicion about a particular subject or situation.

-Find the meaning of dubious
+Quiz: Find the meaning of the adjective dubious:

 Try Again!